sagemath/trac_to_gh/Issue 6642.md

 # Issue 6642: problem with solve (from the tutorial)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6642

 Original creator: jhpalmieri